David-EstradaSD/David-EstradaSD/README.md

 My first _Hello world_ was written in Java and as such, remains my favorite language.
 I am a full-stack developer with experience using SQL, a couple databases and JavaScript (_including several of its frameworks_).

-If I'm not coding away, I'm most likely near the ocean or hiking with my dog high enough to see the ocean.
+If I'm not coding away, I'm most likely at the beach or hiking with my dog.
 I’m open to work and projects, so feel free to reach out!

 #### Find out more at my [_portfolio_](https://dave-estrada.com/).
 You can also email me at _destrada2193@gmail.com_ or click on one of the links below!